 - Kidney failure

-So, if you can’t give your dog over the counter medication how do you manage their pain?
+So, if you can’t give your dog over-the-counter medications, how do you manage pain in dogs?

-While giving your dog Ibuprofen is a big no-no there are NSAIDs explicitly made for dogs.
-NSAIDs provide much-needed respite from pain for dogs that are post-surgery or with long-term conditions such as arthritis,
+While giving your dog Ibuprofen is a big no-no, there are NSAIDs explicitly made for dogs.
+NSAIDs provide much-needed pain management for dogs that are post-surgery or with long-term conditions such as arthritis,

-However, never give your dog medication without checking with your vet first.
-While some pain-relief medicines are available and suitable for dogs, getting the dosage right is vital as is monitoring your dog for adverse side effects.
+However, never give your dog pain meds without checking with your veterinarian first.
+While some pain-relief medicines are available and suitable for dogs, getting the correct dosage is vital, as is monitoring your dog for adverse side effects.